appgardenstudios/hyaline/www/content/docs/explanation/hyaline.md

 title: Hyaline
 purpose: Explain the overall data flow and architecture of Hyaline
 ---
-TODO: figure out Use/Update documentation verbiage and consider dropping create/read

 # Introduction
-Hyaline is intended to help software development teams establish? and use documentation to build and maintain their products.
+Hyaline is intended to help software development teams use their documentation to build and maintain their products.
 To that end Hyaline has two primary objectives: 1) help teams create, update, and maintain their documentation so that they can 2) use their documentation to create, maintain, and ship their products.

 ## Use Cases
 To help you understand a bit more about what Hyaline does and does not do consider the following use cases that Hyaline is intended to support: